pkarakala/transformer-inference-roofline/README.md

 - Why does decode often look more memory-sensitive than prefill?
 - How do longer contexts change the balance between attention and MLP work?

-That makes it a good conversation piece for systems, performance, and hardware-software co-design interviews.